Passive constructions and asymmetries between languages

 Vasilyeva et al. (2010) observed that, when primed with English-like, be-based passives in Spanish, the children increased their use of passive constructions in English.
 In contrast, exposure to English passives in the prime sentences did not lead to a greater use of the English-like passives in Spanish.
 The authors described this contrast as an asymmetry, which has been profusely echoed in the subsequent literature on crosslinguistic syntactic priming (Serratrice, 2022).
 The caveat about this finding is that the stimuli themselves contained an asymmetry, as the be-passive is infelicitous in Spanish, certainly when compared to be-passives in English (Hartsuiker & Bernolet, 2017; Vasilyeva et al., 2010), and especially among children, who use passives even less frequently.

-Syntactic structures do not translate seamlessly across languages, especially when one structure (such as the English passive) is far less frequent in the other language (Spanish).
+Syntactic isomorphism is less common than it may seem.
+That is, syntactic structures cannot always be mapped on a one-to-one basis across languages.
+Even when the same structures exist in two languages, their frequencies may be fundamentally different, as in the case of be-based passives in English and Spanish.
 Thus, where possible, stimuli should capture the functional equivalents between languages, not just the surface-level structural forms, to avoid skewed results.
 By this means, it will become easier to interpret the results of crosslinguistic priming.
-At the same time, once you begin to compare between languages in depth, chasing crosslinguistic overlaps feels like looking for a needle in a haystack.
+At the same time, seeking crosslinguistic overlaps may be like looking for a needle in a haystack.

 References